Justin Sears: Professional career

 Sears signed with Gießen 46ers in June 2016.
 On July 12, 2017, Sears signed with MHP Riesen Ludwigsburg of the German Basketball Bundesliga for the 2017–18 season.
 On November 28, 2018 Sears signed with EWE Baskets Oldenburg.
 He averaged 5.9 points and 3.1 rebounds per game during the 2019–20 season.
 On July 26, 2020, Sears parted ways with the team.

 On August 14, 2020, Sears signed with s.Oliver Würzburg.

 Great Britain national team

 Sears played for the British national team.

 Personal life

 Sears attended high school at The Academy For Information Technology in Scotch Plains, New Jersey.
 With the Plainfield High School basketball team, he was known to read books and do his homework in the locker room.
 He often prioritized his academics over his athletics, despite receiving offers from several NCAA Division I colleges.
 While finding a college, Sears tried to find a school that stood out both academically and in its athletics programs, with a professional basketball career being uncertain.
 In order for Justin to attend Yale University, the Sears family had to pay about $54,000 per year.
 At Yale, Sears has taken environmental politics and law classes.
-As of March 2016, his major is undeclared, although he has previously shown interest in economics.
+His major was undeclared, with an interest in economics.